geodes-sms/gentleman/docs/concept.md

 # Concept

-In Gentleman, the language engineer defines his DSL concepts using a collection of structures called concept.
-A collection of concepts and their relations are aggregated into a model.
-In Gentleman, we distinguish between four types of concepts: primitive, concrete, prototype, or derivative concepts.
+In Gentleman, we distinguish between four types of concepts: primitive, concrete, prototype and derivative.
 Attributes are used to associate concepts.

 ## Primitive

-Primitives are self-defined concepts and, therefore, not related to any other concepts: they have no attributes.
-For better model integration, primitives are accessible globally to any model.
+Primitives are self-defined concepts (no attributes), accessible globally to any model.
+They contain specific properties on which constraints may be applied.
-Every concept can be resolved to a composition of primitives.
+> Every concept can be resolved to a composition of primitives.
-They contain specific properties on which constraints may be applied when defining an attribute to restrict the concept.

 ### String

-The string concept allows you to store and manipulate sequence of characters
+The string concept allows you to store and manipulate sequence of characters.

 #### Properties

-- **default** `[string]`: Default value.
+- **Default** `[string]`: Default value.
 This value is assigned to all newly created instance.

 #### Constraints

-- **length** `[string]`: Number of characters of the sequence.
-This property can be constrained to a fix value or a range.
+- **Length**: Number of characters of the sequence.
+  - Fix: Restrict the length to a fixed value
+    - value `[number]`: the fixed number of character
+  - Range: Restrict the length to a range (inclusive)
+    - min `[number]`: the minimum number of character
+    - max `[number]`: the maximum number of character
+- **Value**: Pattern used to validate a sequence.
+  - Regex: Define a regular expression
+    - insensitive `[boolean=true]`: indicates whether case should be ignored while attempting a match.
+    - global `[boolean=true]`: indicates whether the pattern should be tested against all possible matches.
+    - value `[string]`: the text of the pattern
+  - Assert: Define an assertion on part of the sequence
+    - start `[string]`: the characters to be searched for at the beginning of the sequence
-- **value** `[number]`: Value assigned to the instance.
-This property can be constrained with a Regex pattern or a match against the start or end of the sequence.
+    - end `[string]`: the characters to be searched for at the end of the sequence
-- **values** `[set:string]`: List of valid sequences.
-This property can be used to restrict the list of accepted string values.
+- **Values** `[set:string]`: List of valid sequences used to restrict the list of accepted sequences.

 ### Number